rcherny/Front-End-Architecture-Checklist/BaseFrontEndArch.md

  * What dependencies will exist?

 #### Adding New Code
  * When new code is added, is it obvious where it will be added?
  * Can it leverage code that exists already?
  * Is an MVC pattern the best approach, or something else?

 ### Dependency Management
  * How large will this app get?
+ * Where will it be handled?
+   * Manually
+   * Part of the code
+   * Client side
+   * Part of builds
+   * Server side
  * See build process
    * Part of build process
    * Manually managed